YcleptJohn/placement-report/report.md

 -   Infrastructure RPC dashboards

+-   Recent expedites, with so many services (100+) it's hard to always know where issues **stem** from

+-   Evaluation of options, CLI implementation of graphviz, online website api, eventually gave up to d3 demands, looked at vis.js -- still looks easier than d3 and just as good.
+Began to prep data sources, initial version, feedback form pod, added the function breakdown, presented, feedback on legend -- added legend and posted to workplace

+-   Good feedback from stakeholders during demo -- Si wood got excited and was talking about having it take a screenshot every week to see our inf grow (needs seedy thing)

     -   Workplace post is a good piece to mention, lots of love

     -   ALSO the presentation I hosted